Tooltips display informative text when users hover over, focus on, or tap an element.

 The timeouts for showing and hiding the tooltips can be configured globally

-or a tooltip-by-tooltip basis with the
+using the TooltipHoverModeProvider or a tooltip-by-tooltip basis with the

-hook which would override the TooltipHoverModeProvider
+useTooltip hook which would override the TooltipHoverModeProvider value.

-) - The amount of time to wait in milliseconds before disabling the hover mode functionality.
-Defaults to1000
+milliseconds before disabling the hover mode functionality.
+Defaults to 1000"use client";

 import { TooltippedButton } from "@react-md/core/button/TooltippedButton";